tc39/ecma262/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---
 name: "\U0001F41B Bug report"
-about: Report a bug with the specification
+about: Report a bug with the specification.

 ---